PARENTS AS PARTNERS (PARENT ENGAGEMENT POLICY)

 An organization dedicated to strengthening community resources for women and girls by providing individual mentorship, field trips to colleges, cultural activities and opportunities for self-expression and empowerment for females starting in the 9th grade thru 12th grade.

-A program that prepares students to excel in the ACT, which is one of the standardized test that students have to take in order to compete for admission to college.
+A program that prepares students to excel in the ACT, which is one of the standardized tests that students have to take in order to compete for admission to college.
 Students will take lessons, as well as several practice test sessions prior to taking the real test.
 (11th grade)

-An organization that assists in preparing students to graduate high school and gain admission to college, mostly through individual mentorship and in-class presentations on a variety of topics, ranging from study-skills to writing of resumes and personal statements.
+An organization that assists in preparing students to graduate high school and gains admission to college, mostly through individual mentorship and in-class presentations on a variety of topics, ranging from study-skills to writing of resumes and personal statements.
 They also provide field trips to different colleges and other cultural activities.
 (10th -12th)

 The Posse Foundation aims at increasing diversity in competitive universities.
 Each year they recruit a culturally diverse team of seniors with high potential and a serious commitment to participate.
 After a series of interviews, a selected few will become Posse Scholars that will receive a four-year, full-tuition, merit scholarship to one of the nation’s top colleges.
 (12th grade)